 Typically, however, dividends are only payable when declared by an ordinary resolution passed by the company shareholders in general meeting.

 You must record the company directors’ decision to distribute a dividend, and produce board meeting minutes to demonstrate this.

-The minutes should record the date and location of the meeting, the director’s who were present, the amount of dividends to be paid per share, and the fact that the decision has been made.
+The minutes should record the date and location of the meeting, the director’s who were present, the number of dividends to be paid per share, and the fact that the decision has been made.
 The meetings should be signed by a director.

 You following details must be shown on dividend vouchers to shareholders:

 - The notional tax credit (which represents 10% of the total dividend amount).

 - The gross dividend amount (the sum you will be taxed on).
 This will be 10/9 times the net dividend.
 The difference is the tax credit.